Parliamentary Electoral Dialogue Spaces

 • Given the unpredictable nature of how parliament functions, build agile management and regularly update risks and indicators.

-• Dialogues may be relevant for the sake of exchange solely, but oftentimes recommendations may be drafted which would require follow-up.
-One may consider to develop a mechanism to systematize and follow up on recommendations
+• Dialogues may be relevant solely for the sake of exchange, but oftentimes recommendations may be drafted that would require follow-up.
+One may consider developing a mechanism to systematize and follow up on recommendations.

 EXAMPLES